-- 1. Set the OAuthMechanism property to 0. - Set the Email property to your service account email ID. - 3.
-Set the KeyFilePath property to the full path to the .p12 or .json key file that is used to authenticate the service account ID.
+- 1. Set the OAuthMechanism property to 0. - 2.
+Set the Email property to your service account email ID. - 3.
+Set the KeyFilePath or KeyFile property to the full path to the .p12 or .json key file that is used to authenticate the service account ID.
+Alternatively, set the KeyFile property to the plain text JSON object.